juhakivekas/explision/README.md

 the  angle of  the connector  that should  be used  for that  specific connection.

-So the top  edge is connected to  triangle 14 with a  connector for 38 degrees.
+The  top edge  is connected  to triangle  14 with  a connector  for 38 degrees.
 The  triangle 14 will have  a similar printout so  we'll know what edge to connect to.
-The next edge, moving  clockwise on the edge is connected to triangle number 3 with a degree of 36 degrees.
+The next edge clockwise from the first one is connected to  triangle number 3 with  a degree of 36  degrees.
 Finally the last edge connects to piece 18 with an angle of 31 degrees.

 Constructing the model might take some time but it's fun, a bit like a